Crops And Their Story

 2. This is a yeast infection and you are feeling the growing yeast.
 If you find these things early enough, one morning you might feel what seems like a marble sized ball in the bottom of the crop.
 The next morning the marble is the size of a peach pit.
 The day after that it is the size of a plum.
 In both cases you will be able to actually "knead" this wad of gummy dough material in the Crop.

 So how do you get rid of it?
-I have seen this in a few birds over my years.
+I have seen this in a few birds over my years and can be difficult to treat.
 I have found a couple of methods to rid a bird of a doughy crop.
 The first method works really well on chicks that are simply dehydrated in the brooder.
 Its a very simple yeast and breaks down easily with the first method.
 The second method, the Acified Copper Sulfate works better for those adult birds that are suffering from medical issues that are causing this dough crop in the first place.

-Mix this all together and use a syringe without a needle and suck up 1/4 to 1/2 ml at a time and squirt down the throat, in front under the tongue.
-Never give more than 1/2 ml at a time or you can aspirate the bird, having it go down the wrong pipe.
+Mix this all together and use a syringe without a needle and suck up .3 to .4ml at a time and squirt down the throat, under the tongue, head level.
+Never give more than .4ml at a time or you can aspirate the bird, having it go down the wrong pipe.
 I like to use those small insulin syringes of 1ml.
 You can usually get these for free at pharmacies.
 Get this ENTIRE mixture down the throat.
 This will only take a few minutes to get it all down.
-Do this 3 times a day for one or two days and the mass will dissolve within 24 to 36 hours.
+Massage crop and knead air up to the top slowly to burp out excess air when done.
+Do this 3 times a day for one or two days and the mass will dissolve within 24 to 72 hours.
 If you know how to tube feed, you can give this one one fell swoop through a tube 3 times a day.
 Of course if you are dosing a very young chick, being that their Crops are so much smaller than adult birds, you will want to use half of this dosage or less depending on the size of the bird.

 To make a batch of Acidified Copper Sulfate: 1/4 teaspoon ACS to one gallon of water.
 You can use a little of this for a few days, it will last that long.
 Change the birds water daily and give them new each day for 7 days.
 10 days is max.
 If the bird is improving but not well at day 7, use some probiotics for a couple of days, allowing the bird to flush their system of the Copper and start back up on the Copper a couple days later and run it through them again.
 When the treatment is finished, make SURE to use probiotics for a week to replenish all that was lost or all this could reoccur again.
 Follow this with ACV a few days here and there through out the month to pickle up the intestines, pathogens have a hard time taking hold in a sour gut.**